 ´Your son loves Genovia.
 He never stopped doing so.
 He won't abandon his country: he's already considering his return.
 Remember what he made you promise about the Regency?´

 Clarisse cherised Joseph's loving gaze.
 He radiated confidence.
 Confidence in her.
 He'd support her no matter what.
-He was inspirational.
+She felt inspired.

 Helen had invited Clarisse to visit on Monday in the afternoon, when Mia would be home from school.
 She had just contacted a caterer who would deliver a first class farewell meal for five, when the phone rang.
 It was Clarisse who asked her if she would mind if she bought Amelia's Mustang for a birthday present.
 Being a generous victor Helen didn't object.